Project: Yarra Bend House

 Photo Credits: Derek Swalwell

 In the end, Yarra Bend House delivers both a welcoming atmosphere and future-proof design.
-Jane can continue living in her chosen community, confident that her modernized home meets her present and future needs.
+Consequently, Jane can continue living in her chosen community, confident that her modernized home meets her present and future needs.